 As I’ve mentioned above, the decaffeination of coffee involves the use of a decaffeination agent.
 In solvent-based processes a chemical solvent is added either directly or indirectly to selectively remove the caffeine.

-Given numerous health scares connected to early efforts in decaffeination (the hit list of toxic solvents includes: benzene, trichloroethylene (TCE), dichloromethane and even chloroform) the solvents of choice have become methylene chloride and ethyl acetate.
+Given numerous health scares connected to early efforts in decaffeination (the hit list of toxic solvents includes: benzene, trichloroethylene (TCE), dichloromethane, and even chloroform) the solvents of choice have become methylene chloride and ethyl acetate.

 Although methylene chloride (CH2Cl2), aka dichloromethane (in Europe) or MC, is a solvent, its use as a decaffeination agent is not considered a health risk.
 In fact the Food and Drug Administration has determined any potential health risk is so low “as to be essentially non-existent” (FDA, 1985).
-While the FDA regulation allows up to ten parts per million (ppm) residual methylene chloride, actual coffee industry practice result in levels closer to one part per million.
+While the FDA regulation allows up to ten parts per million (ppm) residual methylene chloride, actual coffee industry practice results in levels closer to one part per million.

 Furthermore, while it is probable that traces of the solvent remain in the decaffeinated beans it seems very unlikely that methylene chloride would survive the roasting process.
 This colorless liquid is highly volatile and vaporizes at 104 degrees F. Now if you take into consideration that coffee is roasted at a minimum of 400 degrees F for at least 15 minutes, and that proper brewing temperature is at about 200 degrees F, it seems unlikely that much if any methylene chloride would end up in your cup of Java.